graphile/crystal/.changeset/late-news-sniff.md

 "@dataplan/pg": patch
 ---

-Fix issue with aggregates for polymorphic pgSelectSingle.
+Fix issue with aggregates for polymorphic connections.